|

 lipids would stay behind in the minute folds of your skin.

-So you need a chemical solution: you have to create a solution that joins
+So you need a chemical solution to your problem: you have to create a solution that joins

 the water to the lipids so that the water coming off pulls the lipids with it.
-How Soap Works This is accomplished with the miracle of soap!
-Soap is a polar-nonpolar hybrid.
-The polar part mixes with H2O, and the nonpolar part mixes with those lipids that you're trying to remove.
-So when you remove the H2O, it pulls the soap after it, which in turn pulls the lipids after it.
-This is how it works: Sodium stearate, a typical soap, has a slightly positively charged sodium atom “head” (the “polar” end) which is attached to an uncharged fatty acid “tail” (the nonpolar end, called "stearic acid"), which consists mainly of a chain of 18 carbon atoms with two hydrogen atoms branching off each carbon atoms except those at the ends.
-The sodium atom head is attracted to the slightly negatively charged oxygen atoms in the polar H2O, causing those H2O molecules to crowd onto the exposed surface of the sodium atom, forming a kind of intermolecular bond in a process called "hydration."
+The organic molecule sodium stearate (IUPAC name sodium octadecanoate, formula C18H35NaO2) (13), a typical soap, has a slightly positively charged sodium atom “head” (the “polar” end) which is chemically bonded to the end of an fatty acid “tail” where it ends with a slightly negatively charged oxygen atom.
+This fatty acid in its standalone state is called "stearic acid" (formula C18H36O2) and consists mainly of a chain of 18 carbon atoms (C) with two hydrogen atoms (H) branching off each carbon atom except those at the ends, i.e., three from the carbon at one end and one at the cargon at the other end, bonded to two oxygen atoms (O), one of which is bonded to a hydrogen atom (are you still with me?)
+Sodium stearate is formed when a sodium atom (Na) comes along, bumps the hydrogen atom on the end out of the way and takes its place.
+The slightly positively charged sodium atom head is attracted in turn via dipole-dipole intermolecular forces to the slightly negatively charged oxygen atoms in the polar H2O, causing those H2O molecules to crowd onto the exposed surface of the sodium atom, forming a bond weaker than an atomic bond in a process called "hydration."
 This soap-H2O bond isn't as strong as another kind of intermolecular bond called the "hydrogen bond" that joins H2O molecules together (by linking a hydrogen atom of one H2O molecule to the oxygen atom of another).
-As a result, the formation of these soap-H2O causes a reduction in "surface tension;" that's why we call soap a "surfactant."
-Meanwhile, the fatty acid tail mixes with the lipids on your skin.
-In fact, the many long, skinny fatty acid tails of the soap molecules fit closely together with the skin lipids in a greasy, hydrophobic glob bounded by the sodium heads, which in turn are joined to H2O molecules.
-These globs, called micelles, are extremely tiny and impossible to see individually.
+As a result, the formation of these soap-H2O bonds causes a reduction in "surface tension;" that's why we call a "pure" soap such as sodium stearate a "surfactant."
+Commercial soaps, of course, contain many more ingredients intended to make the effect on the skin gentler.
+Meanwhile, the stearate fatty acid tail mixes with the lipids on your skin.
+Actually, to be entirely fair, stearate is not 100% polar because of the oxygens on the end.
+But because of that long, symmetrical hydrocarbon chain, it behaves much more like a purely nonpolar molecule than a purely polar one.
+As it happens, the many long, skinny fatty acid tails of the soap molecules fit closely together with the skin lipids in a greasy, hydrophobic glob bounded by the hydrophilic sodium heads, which in turn face outward from the middle of that glob and are joined to H2O molecules.
+These globs, called micelles (9), are extremely tiny and impossible to see individually; this is how soap creates a stabilized colloid, a process known as emulsification.
 In fact, these body lipids form a very small part of this water-soap-lipid complex.
-This water-and-soap combination can form a film around any air that's introduced into the soap-H2O combination, producing bubbles that can escape the water surface and even float into the air.
+This water-and-soap combination can form a film around any air that's introduced into the soap-H2O combination, producing bubbles that can escape the water surface and even float into the air (14).
 On the other hand, the strong surface tension of pure H2O keeps this from happening: you may see fizzing in the water, but the bubbles will never push their way past the water surface at room temperature and one atmosphere of air pressure.
 On the other hand, if you heat liquid water to boiling in a pot, put a lid on it, the reduced volume will cause both the air pressure and temperature to increase.
 That temperature increase represents an increase in the energy of the water molecules, making them push away from one another and exert an increasing force on their surroundings (yes, this is what happens during what we call a "phase change," in this case from liquid to gas).
 This force overwhelms the water's surface tension by breaking those hydrogen bonds which held the H2O together in its liquid state.
 If you put a transparent lid on the pot, you'll see lots of large bubbles, all the the way up to the lid, as the water turns from liquid to gas form and rises.
 This will continue if you turn down the stove to "simmering."
 But if you then reduce the air pressure to one atmosphere by removing the lid, the bubbles will quickly disappear.
 (Of course, these are steam bubbles, not air bubbles.)
 Back to the water-and-soap scenario: So if you

 then introduce air, e.g., by lathering, it produces bubbles: air pockets bounded